golota60/fixelart/README.md

 ```

 You could also use it pretty easily in the browser with Canvas Browser API(todo!) as demonstrated in the [demo](szymon.codes/fixelart-playground)

+### Feature requests/Bugs

+If you have found a bug or have any ideas for algorithms, or how the tool can improve don't hesitate to file an issue.
+Please provide the context though!

 ### Interactive examples